Longitudinal Event Data

 UTH Consortium

-The project is supported by the Brennan Center for Justice, the Bipartisan Policy Center, and generous flexible support from BDI’s core funders, following essential start-up funds from the Anti-Defamation League and Stand Together Trust.
+The project is supported by the Brennan Center for Justice, the Bipartisan Policy Center, and generous flexible support from BDI's core funders.